 How Is Auditory Neuropathy Related To Severe Tinnitus?

-Tinnitus does not cause auditory neuropathy – it can arise as a secondary symptom due to the nerve damage in your ears.
+Tinnitus does not cause auditory neuropathy, but it can arise as a secondary symptom due to the nerve damage in your ears.
 Research shows that about half of people with auditory neuropathy experience chronic tinnitus.

 You might assume that neuropathy would “turn off” the auditory nerve, but the damage confuses your brain’s signals and can cause abnormal firing of neurons in response to hearing loss.
-If you have damage to your ear, tinnitus and phantom sounds may accompany these changes to your hearing.
+If you have damage to your ear, tinnitus and phantom sounds may accompany hearing changes.

 Treatment Options For Auditory Neuropathy And Tinnitus